TexasInstruments/edgeai-robotics-sdk/ros2/nodes/ti_vl/README.md

 2. Input images are resized to a smaller resolution, which is specified by `dl_width` and `dl_height` in `params.yaml`, for the DKAZE network.
 The MSC (Multi-Scaler) HWA resizes the images to a desired size.
 3. The pre-processing block converts YUV420 (NV12) to RGB, which is expected input format for the DKAZE network.
 4. The DKAZE network is accelerated by C7x/MMA with DLR runtime, and outputs feature score tensor and feature descriptor tensor.
-5. Two output tensors from the DAKZE network go to the pose calculation (PoseCalc) block, which runs on C6x.
+5. Two output tensors from the DKAZE network go to the pose calculation (PoseCalc) block, which runs on C6x.
 This block estimates the ego-vehicle's pose.
 6. The estimate pose goes to the pose visualization (PoseViz) block, which runs on C6x too.
 This block creates the top-down output image with overlaid vehicle's trajectory.
 This output image is published along with the estimated pose.